microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/48.customQABot-all-features/README.md

 - Go to `Deploy knowledge base` and click on `Deploy`.

 ### Connect your bot to the project.
+There are two ways the bot could authenticate to the Language resource.

-Follow these steps to update [appsettings.json](appsettings.json).
+Pick one and follow these steps to update [appsettings.json](appsettings.json) accordingly.

+1. Using an `Endpoint Key`: _provides an easier configuration by using a secret.
+Great way to test the bot locally._
-- In the [Azure Portal][Azure], go to your resource.
+    - In the [Azure Portal][Azure], go to the Language resource.
     - Go to `Keys and Endpoint` under Resource Management.
     - Copy one of the keys as value of `LanguageEndpointKey` and Endpoint as value of `LanguageEndpointHostName` in [appsettings.json](appsettings.json).
     - `ProjectName` is the name of the project created in [Language Studio][LS].
+    - `LanguageManagedIdentityClientId` is not needed when using an Endpoint Key, so you can remove it from [appsettings.json](appsettings.json).

+1. Using a `User Managed Identity` resource: _provides a more complex configuration by using a User Managed Identity resource.
+Great way to authenticate without the need of a secret._
+   - Create a [User Managed Identity][create-msi] resource in the same region as the Language resource.
+     - Copy the `ClientId` as value of `LanguageManagedIdentityClientId` in [appsettings.json](appsettings.json).
+   - In the [Azure Portal][Azure], go to the WebApp resource, where the bot is hosted.
+   - Go to `Identity` under Settings and select `User assigned`.
+More information on Identity assignment can be found [here](webapp-msi).
+   - Click on `Add` and select the User Managed Identity created in the previous step.
+   - Click `Save` to assign the User Managed Identity to the WebApp resource.
+     - This will allow the WebApp to comunicate to the Language resource using the User Managed Identity.
+   - In the [Azure Portal][Azure], go to the Language resource.
+   - Assign the following role, so the User Managed Identity can access the keys of the Cognitive Service.
+More information on role assignment can be found [here][language-custom-role].
+     - `Cognitive Services User`
+   - In the Language resource, go to `Keys and Endpoint` under Resource Management.
+   - Copy the `Endpoint` as value of `LanguageEndpointHostName` in [appsettings.json](appsettings.json).
+   - `ProjectName` is the name of the project created in [Language Studio][LS].
+   - `LanguageEndpointKey` is not needed when using a User Managed Identity, so you can remove it from [appsettings.json](appsettings.json).

+> [!NOTE]
+> This method requires [the bot to be deployed in Azure][deploy-bot], so the User Managed Identity can authenticate to the Language resource to get access to the keys.

 ## To try this sample